In-Home Supportive Services (IHSS)

 The IHSS program will notify you if there is any change to payroll policy or procedures in the future.

 Update 1/15/15: California Department of Social Services (CDSS) Media release.
-For additional information, go to CDSS website.
+For additional information, go to the CDSS website.

 Check back frequently for updates.